Interaction energies in paranematic colloids: Abstract

 \section{Abstract}

-We consider a system of colloidal particles embedded in a paranematic---an isotropic phase of a nematogenic medium above the temperature of the nematic-to-isotropic transition.
+We consider a 2D system of colloidal particles embedded in a paranematic---an isotropic phase of a nematogenic medium above the temperature of the nematic-to-isotropic transition.
 In this state, the nematic order is induced by the boundary conditions in a narrow band around each particle and it decays exponentially in the bulk.

 We develop rigorous asymptotics of the linearization of the appropriate variational model that allow us to describe weak far-field interactions between the colloidal particles in two dimensional paranematic suspensions.
 We demonstrate analytically that decay rates of solutions to the full nonlinear and linear problems are similar and verify numerically that the interactions between the particles in these problems have similar dependence on the distance between the particles.
+We go beyond the existing literature by considering the next order term in the expansion and discover that the interaction can be either repulsive or attractive.
 Finally, we perform Monte-Carlo simulations for a system of colloidal particles in a paranematic and describe the statistical properties of this system.